lxc/incus/doc/howto/network_ovn_setup.md

           external_ids:ovn-encap-type=geneve \
           external_ids:ovn-encap-ip=<local>

-1. Create a LXD cluster by running `incus admin init` on all machines.
+1. Create a Incus cluster by running `incus admin init` on all machines.
    On the first machine, create the cluster.
-   Then join the other machines with tokens by running [`incus cluster add <machine_name>`](incus_cluster_add.md) on the first machine and specifying the token when initializing LXD on the other machine.
+   Then join the other machines with tokens by running [`incus cluster add <machine_name>`](incus_cluster_add.md) on the first machine and specifying the token when initializing Incus on the other machine.
 1. On the first machine, create and configure the uplink network:

        incus network create UPLINK --type=physical parent=<uplink_interface> --target=<machine_name_1>